 For example, Dynamics offers more advanced supply chain management and CRM.
 NetSuite has a more robust financial and account management system than Dynamics.

-If you’re looking for specific features, you must compare the two systems side-by-side to see which one offers the functionality you need.
+If you’re looking for specific features, you must compare the two systems side-by-side to see which one offers the necessary functionality.

 Functionalities